alxndrTL/othello_mamba/README.md

 ## TODOs:
 - intervention : "reverse" the probe to modify the internal representation of the model
 - adapt for chess
+- see main next steps in the Results section